ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Building_Using_Automation.md

 SSC implements a [Gitops-Git](https://github.com/GoogleCloudPlatform/pubsec-declarative-toolkit/tree/main/solutions/landing-zone-v2#gitops---git) deployment.
 As illustrated in the [Gitops](../Architecture/Repository%20Structure.md#Gitops) diagram, the ConfigSync operator requires an Infra repo and a ConfigSync repo.

-The steps assume these repos have already been created by following the "Create New Deployment Repo" section in [Repositories.md](./Repositories.md):
+The steps assume this repo has already been created by following the "Create New Deployment Repo" section in [Repositories.md](./Repositories.md):

 - One of the two infra repos:
-  - `gcp-experimentation-tier1-infra`: if building a experimentation landing-zone.
+  - `gcp-experimentation-tier1`: if building a experimentation landing-zone.
-  - `gcp-tier1-infra`: if building a dev, preprod or prod landing-zone.
+  - `gcp-env-tier1`: if building a dev, preprod or prod landing-zone.
-- `gcp-tier1-configsync`: to identify which git revision of `tier1-infra` the Config Sync operator should observe.

 ## Setup